akiraohgaki/devbox/README.md

 ## Pre-installed developer tools

-Running Ubuntu based container and ready to development with below.
+Ubuntu based container is running and ready to development with below.

 - Visual Studio Code Server
 - Vim